 Students are subject to the rules of accountability imposed by federal, state and local laws.
 Use of, being under the influence of, possession of, or distribution of alcohol beverages or illegal drugs on campus or at college-sponsored functions will result in disciplinary action.

 Textbooks for all on-campus and off-campus classes will be available in the bookstore and at:

-Transcript request forms are available at the Cashier’s office at Florissant Valley and Forest Park, the Admissions/Registration office at Meramec, and the Information Desk at Wildwood.
+Transcript request forms are available at the Cashier’s office at Florissant Valley and Forest Park, the Enrollment Services office at Meramec, and the Information Desk at Wildwood.
 Students may choose to mail a written request directly to: